allan-tulane/sp23-assignment-05-JiayiGod/answers.md

 - **2b.**

 Let $C(i)$ be minimum number of coins needed and $i$ be the total amount of money.
 Let $D_k$ be the k-th denomination.
-Then, the optimal substructure would be:
+Then, the optimal substructure in the case we can make change would be:

 $C(i)=min(C(i-D_k)+1)$ , where $0<=k<=n$, $i>=D_k$, and $C(0)=0$